telerik/ajax-docs/controls/editor/how-to/save-content-with-default-font.md

 </telerik:RadEditor>
 ````

-1. Wrap the editor's content in an element with a desired font on submit.
+## Wrap the editor's content in an element with a desired font on submit

 You can use the editor's [get_html()]({%slug editor/client-side-programming/methods/get_html%}) and [set_html()]({%slug editor/client-side-programming/methods/set_html%}) methods in order to get and set the content inside an element with a particular font before submit.